-Find it in Mynewsdesk: Settings > Newsroom settings
+Find it in Mynewsdesk: Settings (under the cogwheel top right) > Newsroom settings

 Build your newsroom and set the default functionalities here.
 You have four different tabs for all settings in your newsroom, we will go through General and Social Feeds.